The Anglo-American Adventure

 He kept that promise for three or four months.

 Theodore Roosevelt was one of the most interesting presidents in American history.
 Sickly as a child, he was nearsighted and almost died from asthma.
 Using a gymnasium his father installed in their home, he worked himself back into health, and showed tremendous energy as an adult.
 Only forty-two years old when he moved into the White House, Roosevelt was the youngest president the United States ever had--and the most athletic.
 The American people admired him because he did everything an American boy might want to do: he was a cowboy in the West, he fought in a war, he got to be president, and he killed lions in Africa.
 He always liked a good fight (he used the word "Bully!" as an adjective), but also became the first president to win the Nobel Peace Prize.
-His favorite vacations were hunting trips, but he also established more national parks than any other president before Bill Clinton.
+His favorite vacations were hunting trips, but he also established more national parks and monuments than any other president.
+If you read any of the books that Roosevelt wrote, you will know that like most men with money and power in those days, he believed that white Anglo-Saxons were superior to everyone else, but as we saw in the previous footnote, he also supported equal treatment for all sexes and races.
 Whereas McKinley once hid his cigar from a photographer, saying, "We must not let the young men of this country see their president smoking!", Teddy loved to have his picture taken.
 And there were many good pictures taken of him; thanks to improvements in camera technology, he was the first president to be frequently photographed doing things besides posing for the camera.
 As one of his sons put it: "When father goes to a wedding, he wants to be the bride; when he goes to a funeral, he wants to be the corpse."

 Another thing that made Roosevelt different from previous presidents was the way he used the full power of the executive branch of government, or as people called it in those days, "the Big Stick."
 This came from his favorite proverb: "Speak softly and carry a big stick, you will go far."
 There had been strong presidents in the past; e.g., Andrew Jackson used the Big Stick against the National Bank, and Abraham Lincoln used it to save the Union.
 Most of the rest, however, did not believe in an activist role for the chief executive.
 When Roosevelt took the Big Stick out of the closet, and began waving it around; the world ran for cover, because in the thirty-five years since it was last used, the United States had come of age, and was now a major power.

 Whereas his predecessors believed in letting nature take its course, Roosevelt worked to improve the lives of ordinary people.
 But he was no radical or revolutionary.
 He called his program the "Square Deal," out of his belief in being fair to everyone.
 Instead of passing new laws, in the hope that they would work in any situation, he tried dealing with each problem that came his way on a case-by-case basis.
 In that sense, his presidency was like the battle of San Juan Hill, where Roosevelt led the charge.
 He preferred working this way because he always believed that whatever he did was right, and loved the publicity he got for doing the right thing.
 This caused a major controversy early in his administration, when he invited Booker T. Washington, the famous black educator, to a dinner at the White House.
-Southern politicians were furious, the press published inflammatory articles and vulgar cartoons, and somebody even hired an assassin to go to Tuskegee and kill Washington; Roosevelt held his ground, but he did not invite Washington again.
+Southern politicians were furious, the press published inflammatory articles and vulgar cartoons, and somebody even hired an assassin in an attempt to kill Washington at Tuskegee; Roosevelt held his ground, but he did not invite Washington again.

 Two of Roosevelt's earliest challenges came from the railroad and coal industries.
 By 1901, all railroads west of the Rockies were controlled by two men: James Hill (see footnote #40) owned the Great Northern and Northern Pacific, while Edward Harriman owned the Union Pacific and South Pacific.
 They had been rivals at first, but after a trade war in which Hill, Harriman and J. P. Morgan (an ally of Hill) tried to buy as much Northern Pacific stock as possible, the railroad kings put aside their differences and merged to form the Northern Securities Company, worth $400 million on paper.
 This was clearly a trust by definition, and Roosevelt launched a lawsuit against Northern Securities, becoming the first president to enforce the Sherman Antitrust Act.
 Morgan himself hurried to Washington to plead for some sort of compromise, but Roosevelt refused to back down; to him the United States would control the railroads, not the other way around.
 This gave him a reputation as a trust-buster and champion of the poor.